bitcoin-dot-org/Bitcoin.org/README.md

 Open issues [labeled with "Bounty"](https://github.com/bitcoin-dot-org/bitcoin.org/labels/Bounty) have bounties on them.
 Viewing the issue will reveal the value of the bounty.
-Submit a pull request resolving the issue along with an accompanying note or comment containing a bitcoin address and automatically receive a payment in the amount of the bounty if it gets merged.
+Submit a pull request resolving the issue along with an accompanying note or comment containing a bitcoin address and automatically receive a  payment  as reward in the amount of the bounty if it gets merged.

 ## How to Participate